Tillandsia kautskyi E.Pereira

 Bloom Time: Indeterminate

-Tillandsia kautskyi is an epiphytic, bromeliad plant, no larger than 4 inches (10 cm) tall when flowering.
-The leaves are silver-gray, densely imbricate, generally curved, up to 2.4 inches (6 cm) long and form a small sub-bulbous rosette.
-It has a pink inflorescence with pink flowers up to 0.8 inch (2 cm) long.
+Tillandsia kautskyi is an epiphytic bromeliad plant that grows up to 4 inches (10 cm) tall when flowering.
+Leaves are silver-gray, densely imbricate, generally curved, up to 2.4 inches (6 cm) long, and form a small sub-bulbous rosette.
+The plant has a pink inflorescence with pink, up to 0.8 inches (2 cm) long flowers.

 USDA hardiness zone 10a to 11b: from 30 °F (−1.1 °C) to 50 °F (+10 °C).

 How to Grow and Care

 Like most plants, the first step in learning how to grow an Air Plant is learning about their natural habitats.
 These plants are native to forests and mountains in Central and South America and the southern United States.

 From late-summer to mid-spring, water your Air Plants by misting them daily.
 Unlike potted houseplants, you can't really over-water an Air Plant.